AyushmanTomar/Pixro/README.md

 ## 📜 License

 This project is currently unlicensed.
-(Consider adding an MIT or other open-source license if applicable).